-In that regard, I am cutting and pasting an blog post I wrote quite a while ago, when blogging was newer and I was blogging on my own–e.g., for sure you have not read this before.
+In that regard, I am cutting and pasting a blog post I wrote quite a while ago, when blogging was newer and I was blogging on my own–e.g., for sure you have not read this before.
 It tells a similar tale as the one told by Husock.
 It has to do with an experience I had as an administrator at a well-regarded art college.
-It starts with a note I received:

 A few years back I graduated from the well-regarded art department at a well-regarded college.
 The capstone of the program was a senior show in which the best work got put in a gallery.
 This was done around the time of graduation so parents got to come, and it was done up as a pretty big deal.
 A couple of other seniors decided to publicize the event around campus.
 They created a series of posters, each of which had a TV star from the 70s on it, along with a cute quote promoting the show.

 One poster featured the mother in the show Good Times, Jimmie Walker’s mom.
 Remember this was a spin off from the Jeffersons?
 She was a domestic working for the Jeffersons, and played the same role on Good Times.